Architecture of India: Myanmar

-During Pagan period, the Pyu-style stupas were transformed into monuments reminiscent of alms bowls or gourd-shaped domes, unbaked brick, tapered and rising roofs, Buddha niches, polylobed arches and ornamental doorways influenced by Bengali Pala Empire and its monuments.
+During the Pagan Kingdom, the Pyu-style stupas were transformed into monuments reminiscent of alms bowls or gourd-shaped domes, unbaked brick, tapered and rising roofs, Buddha niches, polylobed arches and ornamental doorways influenced by Bengali Pala Empire and its monuments.
 The Ananda Temple (finished in 1090), one of the first temples erected in Bagan, was influenced by Indian architecture.
 Architectural features of the temple include brick vaulted halls, Buddha statues, tapered roofs and the absence of terraces.